 Continue for about 2 minutes, until the whites are foamy, then switch the speed to medium and carry on whisking for 1 more minute.

 Now turn the speed to high and continue whisking until the egg whites reach the stiff-peak stage.
 Next, whisk the sugar in on fast speed, a little at a time (about a dessertspoon), until you have a stiff and glossy mixture.

 Now all you do is spoon 8 heaped dessertspoons of the mixture on to the prepared baking sheet, spacing them evenly.

 Then, using the back of the spoon or a small palette knife, hollow out the centres.
 Don't worry if they are not all the same shape – random and rocky is how I would describe them.

 Next, pop them on the centre shelf of the oven, immediately reduce the heat to gas mark 1, 275°F (140°C) and leave them for 30 minutes.

-After that, turn the oven off and leave the meringues to dry out in the warmth of the oven until it is completely cold (usually about 4 hours) or overnight.
-The meringues will store well in a tin or polythene box, and will even freeze extremely well.
+After that, turn the oven off and leave the meringues to dry out in the warmth of the oven until it is completely cold (usually about 4 hours).

 When cold, transfer the meringues to a plastic freezer box to freeze, ready for New Year's Eve.